-Currency conversions are handled, but don't base your financial plans on them.
+Don't base your financial plans on the currency conversions.

 uucp, uulog - unix to unix copy

 uucp [option] ... source-file ... destination-file

 uulog [option] ...

 Uucp copies files named by the source-file arguments to the destination-file argument.
 A file name may be a path name on your machine, or may have the form system-name!pathname where 'system-name' is taken from a list of system names which uucp knows about.
 Shell metacharacters ?[] appearing in the pathname part will be expanded on the appropriate system.